YongoDavid/React-calc/README.md

 The useContext can also be called the contextAPI.

-Also i made use statemanagement likke redux.
+Also i made use statemanagement likke redux. this consists of using storage , actions , reducers , dispatch and selrctors.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts